MillenniumFalcons/FRC_Java_Tutorials/Lesson_01/Readme.md

 	System.out.println("Left encoder value: " + enc.returnleftEncValue());
 }
 ```
-If you would like to learn how to print from a video, please click [here](https://www.youtube.com/watch?v=l7cf4mT0htE).
+If you would like to learn about print statements from a video, please click [here](https://www.youtube.com/watch?v=l7cf4mT0htE).

 ## Variables ##
 In programming, variables are like a storage location that can contain any type of data.
 Variables are used so that the stored data can be used on later for doing useful stuff.
 There are a lot of different types of data that can be stored in a variable.
 Here are a few examples: